bermarte/js-quiz/planning/development-strategy.md

 > describe the data used in your project.
 >
-> - what properties?
+> - as data we have a questions, answers (multiple answer for each question) and resorces links for user.
-> - what types?
+> - data types are array and objects.
-> - what are array entries like?
+> - it is a complex nested object, array data.

 ---